SHagege/blackbox/README.md

 Running multiple instances of the program will need you to specify a port using `--port`.
 After launching the first instance blackbox will tell you which port it's currently using.

+All the data is stored in `blackbox/blocks/` into `blk*.dat` files.
+How they are stored is similar to [Bitcoin](http://learnmeabitcoin.com/glossary/blkdat)'s approach.
+Blocks start with a magic byte, the block header, each social media ID alongside the data inside it encoded in base64.

 ## License